joshlf/Machine/README.md

 So, for example, if the opcode corresponded to the addition instruction, and A = 0, B = 1, C = 2, this would result in r[0] := r[1] + r[2].

-There are two versions of each of the arithmetic operators (addition, subtraction, multiplication, division) - unsigned and signed.
+There are two versions of each of the arithmetic operators (addition, subtraction, multiplication, division), and of the greater than and less than comparison operators - unsigned and signed.
 The unsigned versions perform the operations assuming that the values in all registers are 32-bit unsigned integers.
 The signed versions perform the operations assuming that the values in all registers are 32-bit two's complement signed integers.

 ###Instruction Semantics